 Little kids don't need any extra encouragement to move their busy bodies, do they?
 It seems that way, yet amounts of physical activity for preschoolers often don't add up.
 In the late 1970s, about 5% of children between 2 and 5 years old were overweight.
 Recently, that figure has climbed to nearly 14%, according to the Centers for Disease Control and Prevention.
 How can you encourage physical activity for preschoolers?

-The National Association for Sport and Physical Education suggests the following fitness guidelines for young children.
+The Society of Health and Physical Educators suggests the following fitness guidelines for young children.

 Preschoolers (ages 3 to 5) should spend:

 - At least 60 minutes a day, cumulative, on structured physical activities